 The environmental crisis has also been on TNI’s agenda for many years.
 In 1990, TNI began a project that eventually resulted in the publication, in 1998, of Privatising Nature, inspiring a whole new generation of activists to make the connection between ecology and the economic paradigm.
 In 2003, TNI began work on challenging the carbon trading market.
 Initially, TNI’s critique of free market mechanisms for resolving climate change was not well received, even by environmental NGOs.
 However, by 2008 when NASA scientist James Hansen called carbon trading a “giant scam”, TNI’s critique had progressively become part of the consensus.
 In 2012, TNI developed on this work as it critically unpacked proposals for a 'Green Economy' made at the Rio+20 conference in Brazil, which obscure attempts by corporations to further commodify 'nature' by pricing nature as a new marketable asset.

-Almost 40 years on, TNI’s founding spirit of engaged scholarship in the service of progressive, transnational social movements remains as lively as ever.
+In 2014, TNI proudly celebrated 40 years, receiving accolades and appreciation from renowned activists and academics around the world.
+More than 40 years on, TNI’s founding spirit of engaged scholarship in the service of progressive, transnational social movements remains as lively as ever.
 Its foresightedness, capacity to produce high calibre research materials for popular and official audiences alike, and its credibility with the important movements of our time make it an exceptionally valuable institute, think-tank and public resource.